 The application of styrene-maleic acid (SMA) co-polymers to extract small discs of membrane, termed SMA lipid particles (SMALPs), has changed the established landscape of research in biological membranes.
 Membrane proteins play a vital role in cellular communication and the control of transport across the membrane, making them key therapeutic targets for many human diseases.
 Their location within the membrane, tightly packed with so many different proteins and lipids has, until now, made them extremely challenging to study.
 By allowing membrane proteins to be purified and studied whilst maintaining their lipid environment, the SMALP methodology enables the study of membrane protein structure and function using techniques that were previously impractical.

 New applications of SMALPs are rapidly emerging making membrane protein study more accessible and widespread.
 This meeting will explore the latest developments within the field, including novel polymers, techniques and targets, bringing together a wide range of researchers to share their findings.

 This is a joint between The Biochemical Society and The British Society for Research on Ageing (BSRA).

-Estimates suggest that globally there will be over 2.1 billion people aged over 60 by 2050.
 Increased age is the major risk factor for multiple diseases including cancer, diabetes, cardiovascular disease and neurodegeneration.
-New strategies to help ensure improved health in older people are therefore urgently needed.
+Given the current global demographic shift, in which there will be over 2.1 billion people aged over 60 by 2050, new strategies to improve health in older people are urgently needed.

 87th Harden Conference: Single-molecule bacteriology II